 Ingredients needed:

-• Canned tuna—use solid white tuna in water.
+- Canned tuna—use solid white tuna in water.
 Avoid using tuna in oil, because it will make the pasta salad oily.
 Of course, if you prefer chunk light tuna, by all means, use it.

-• Roasted red pepper—imparts a smokey, peppery sweetness.
+- Roasted red pepper—imparts a smokey, peppery sweetness.
 Keep it simple and easy, buy the stuff.
 The jarred ones are pretty tasty.
 Be sure to pat dry to avoid adding excess liquid to the pasta salad.

-• Celery—for fresh, crisp, and firm crunch.
+- Celery—for fresh, crisp, and firm crunch.

-• Red onion—provides a sweet but zesty bite.
+- Red onion—provides a sweet but zesty bite.
 Soak in cold water for 5 minutes to mellow out the sharpness.

-• Fresh dill—to provide and aromatic and herbaceous backdrop.
+- Fresh dill—to provide and aromatic and herbaceous backdrop.
 If using dried dill, reduce the amount to 1/3 of fresh.

-• Mayonnaise based dressing—has mayonnaise and some sour cream (to cut down on the richness).
+- Mayonnaise based dressing—has mayonnaise and some sour cream (to cut down on the richness).
 Other ingredients: pickle juice, celery salt, paprika, sugar, salt, and black pepper.

 Recipe highlights:

-• Boil pasta according to package directions.
+- Boil pasta according to package directions.
 Drain and run under cold water.

-• Combine mayonnaise, sour cream, pickle juice, salt, celery salt, black pepper, sugar, and paprika.
+- Combine mayonnaise, sour cream, pickle juice, salt, celery salt, black pepper, sugar, and paprika.
 Mix well.

-• In a large mixing bowl, combine pasta, canned tuna, chopped celery, onion, roasted red pepper, pickles, and dill.
+- In a large mixing bowl, combine pasta, canned tuna, chopped celery, onion, roasted red pepper, pickles, and dill.

-• Detailed instructions are in the recipe card below.
+- Detailed instructions are in the recipe card below.

-View the how-to video or save for later with this Pinterest Pin.
+View the how-to video or save it for later with this Pinterest Pin.

 Can it be made ahead?

-If you’re entertaining or bringing the pasta salad a potluck or get together, you can make it a day ahead.
+If you’re entertaining or bringing the pasta salad a potluck or get-together, you can make it a day ahead.
 Because the pasta soaks in the dressing and becomes dried out, mix only half of the dressing into the pasta salad.
 This allows the flavors to mingle.
 Store the remaining dressing in a separate container.
 On the following day, add the remaining dressing, giving the pasta salad a little time to meld before serving.

 What to use instead of dill?

-The dill pickle, pickle juice, and fresh dill provide a dill-centric flavor profile.
+The dill pickles, pickle juice, and fresh dill provide a dill-centric flavor profile.
 If you are not a dill fan, no worries.
 You can always substitute.
 Thyme, tarragon, parsley, or chive are great replacements.
 Add to taste.

 Similarly, you can substitute bread and butter or sweet pickles for dill pickles.